fmalina/revisions-blocl/terms.md

 Due to the nature of software and the internet, we do not warrant that your access to, or the running of, this site will be uninterrupted or error free.
-We shall not be liable if we can’t process your details due to circumstances beyond our reasonable control.
+We shall not be liable if we can't process your details due to circumstances beyond our reasonable control.

 We try to keep information on the site is accurate, complete and up-to-date,